History Course Offerings

 HIST 331 History of Byzantine Empire

 This course will introduce students to the “other half” of Europe’s Middle Ages, the eastern half with a focus on the Byzantine Empire.
 The Byzantine Empire had tremendous theological, artistic and legal influence on Western Europe in the Middle Ages and the Renaissance.
 It served as a model of advanced politics and diplomacy, of trade and commerce, and as a military bulwark against Islamic invaders, preventing their assault on Eastern Europe for nearly 800 years.
-Alternate years.
+Spring semester, alternate years.

 HIST 332 The History of Imperial Spain

 This course surveys Spanish history from the reign of Ferdinand and Isabella to Spain’s loss of its American colonies in the early 19th century.
 Topics include religious unity and conflict, the roles of empire and war, society and culture, 18th-century reform, and Spain’s rise and decline.
 Alternate years.